Saturday, April 18, 2009

 I appreciate the offer, but at onset let me make a few things clear.

-There is not a shred of doubt about my caliber and/or my value to your organization.
-The question here is the implications andserviceableness of your organization for me.
+serviceableness of your organization for me.
 Since you were benovalent enough to hand me an invitation to contact you for further information, this is what I propose.

 Since you do not publicize your company and obtain the information on potential employees via referral, I would want you to send across, a comprehensive list of your OEMs.
 There will be a screening process, where my team will decide, which of these OEMs have a distinction of being spoken to, if any.
 In the next stage we will conduct interviews with the shortlist-ed OEMs, if any, to evaluate if there is any worth in providing your company, an esteemed opportunity of having an interview with me.

-"IF" on rarity of occasion you do pass the test, we shall schedule a formal meeting, lunch - for which, do not worry I will pay, as I know the crunch a start-up faces, and at the completion of which I will conclude on your stature and assess if you earned your merit to have me as an employee.
+"IF" on rarity of occasion you do pass the test, we shall schedule a formal meeting, lunch - for which, do not worry I will pay, as I know the crunch a start-up faces, and at the completion of which I will conclude on your stature and assess if you earned your merit

 I like to give, ample opportunity to prepare before I reckon if I could actually be handled by the employers, hence the pre-planned and formal interview process.